-OpenLiteSpeed can be used with the CyberPanel control panel.
+OpenLiteSpeed can be used with CyberPanel and DirectAdmin control panel.
 No other control panels are supported at this time.

 CyberPanel is a complete sysadmin package with built-in support for DNS, FTP, Email, File Manager and automatic SSL.
 It was built from the ground up with OpenLiteSpeed in mind, and makes site management simple and fun.